 Depending on where you’re moving to, you may need other documentation in addition to your passport and visa.
 This could be proof of vaccines or a criminal background check.
 Be sure to check with the embassy or consulate of your new country of residence to find out what else you may need.

-You’ll also need to make sure that you have all the necessary records and information with you when you move.
+You’ll also need to make sure that you have all the necessary records and information with you when you’re moving abroad.
 This includes things like your birth certificate, driving license, tax returns, financial records, and any other important papers.
 Keep all of these items in a safe place so you can easily access them when needed.
 Once you leave your home country, securing these records will become extremely difficult unless you have someone that can take care of them for you back home.

 Finally, you should make sure that all of these documents are up-to-date and in good standing.
 Failure to do so could cause delays or problems when you try to start life your new life abroad.